pingcap/tiflash/docs/design/2022-12-01-enrich-the-information-of-explain-analyze-for-tablescan.md

 ### Sending statistical information to TiDB

-`ExecutorExecutionSummary` is included in `SelectResponseand` and `SelectResponse` is wrapped in the data part of `MPPDataPacket`.
+`ExecutorExecutionSummary` is included in `SelectResponse` and `SelectResponse` is wrapped in the data part of `MPPDataPacket`.
 Thus `ExecutorExecutionSummary` is sent to TiDB along with `MPPDataPacket` sent to TiDB.

 When TiDB gathers the `MPPDataPacket` sent by each TiFlash node, it will merge all the `ExecutorExecutionSummary` based on their executor ids, and output the result of `Explain Analyze` according to the predetermined format.